asiakay/asiakay/README.md

 - Feb.
 2022
 Tired of living paycheck to paycheck?
   - Join the Financial Success Challenge (under construction)
   - Build a personal savings and investment plan with my [Savings and Investment Calculator](https://asiakay.github.io/WhirlwindConfusedInterchangeability/).
+Note - this web application is for entertainment purposes only...
+Not financial advice.

 - Aug.
 2021
 Need a boost of positive energy?
 [Visit myMindset](https://asiakay.github.io/quoteGenerator/), The Mindful Motivational Random Quote Machine.